quiltdata/quilt/docs/advanced-features/sso-permissions.md

 > Note: User who sets configuration last can't be revoked admin flag.

-> Note: After configuration is set, all user who logs in via SSO can't be manually assigned roles or admin flag.
+> Note: After configuration is set, any user who logs in via SSO can't be manually assigned roles or admin permissions.

 ## Configuration

-The configuration file is to be written in YAML and is defined by [this JSON Schema](https://github.com/quiltdata/quilt/blob/master/shared/schemas/sso-config-1.0.json) which has description of all the fields.
+The configuration file is to be written in YAML and is defined by [this JSON Schema](https://github.com/quiltdata/quilt/blob/master/shared/schemas/sso-config-1.0.json) which includes descriptions of all the fields.

-> Warning: In schemas don't forget to add claims you want to check to `required`, because otherwise the schema will match ID token if these claims are missing.
+> Warning: In schemas don't forget to add claims you want to check to `required`, because otherwise the schema will match any ID token even if these claims are missing.

 ### Example